 When we examine top providers, we look at prices, coverage, financial strength, and customer satisfaction.
 After performing extensive research, these are the providers that came out on top:

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our ratings take into account nationwide factors, while our ranking looks specifically at what insurance providers are best for car insurance in Kentucky.